Dinoryong/dinoryong/README.md

 ## Here are things about me

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently applying for a software developer job position.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python, javascript, react and definitely computer science basics.
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: email me (it's written on left side)